Who To Hire?

-The adage, “hire for character, you can always teach skill” is a useful framework particularly when hiring someone who is responsible for critical deliverables like media relations, research or marketing strategies.
+The “hire for character, you can always teach skill” adage is a useful framework, particularly when hiring someone who will be responsible for critical deliverables like media relations, research or marketing strategies.

-A great character hangs from the solid framework of a balanced ego – all the positive “self” qualities: self-aware, self-motivated, self-restrained, self-confident.
+Strong character hangs from the solid framework of a balanced ego, which includes all the positive “self” qualities: self-aware, self-motivated, self-restrained, self-confident.

 The balance is maintained by a reasonable sense of judgment or perception – an ability to gauge oneself in relation to others in diverse situations.